History of Antarctica: Early exploration

-Some authors have suggested that a figure in Polynesians oral tradition from Rarotonga, Hui Te Rangiora (also known as 'Ui Te Rangiora) and his crew explored Antarctic waters in the early seventh century on the vessel Te Ivi o Atea.
-Accounts name the area "Te tai-uka-a-pia", which literally means 'powdered pia', but in some interpretations it may refer to snow or ice due to the lack of a word for these phenomena in Polynesian languages.
-However, this interpretation of the original account is disputed by Te Rangi Hīroa (Sir Peter Henry Buck) who lists evidence for his belief that 'later historians embellished the tales by adding details learned from European whalers and teachers'.
-This interpretation of oral history and the probability of such a voyage have likewise been dismissed more recently by Ngāi Tahu scholars, who agree that 'it is very unlikely that Māori or other Polynesian voyaging reached the Antarctic'.

 The search for Terra Australis Incognita

 In 1570, a rudimentary map by Ortelius showed the imagined link between the proposed continent of Antarctica and South America.
 Note also the proposed landmasses surrounding the North Pole.

 Aristotle speculated, "Now since there must be a region bearing the same relation to the southern pole as the place we live in bears to our pole...".

 It was not until Prince Henry the Navigator began in 1418 to encourage the penetration of the torrid zone in the effort to reach India by circumnavigating Africa that European exploration of the southern hemisphere began.
 In 1473, Portuguese navigator Lopes Gonçalves proved that the equator could be crossed, and cartographers and sailors began to assume the existence of another, temperate continent to the south of the known world.